patshone96/BosonitInternship/Block13-MongoDB/README.md

   6. Added a new endpoint to the person controller in order to retrieve people by id.
 Method developed on the Person Service Interface and in case there isn't a person with the provided id, a 404 error response is returned with a message explaining the situation

   7. Added a new endpoint to the person controller in order to retrieve all people.
 Method developed on the Person Service Interface.

+ 8. Added a delete endpoint to the person controller in order to retrieve people by id.
+Method developed on the Person Service Interface and in case there isn't a person with the provided id, a 404 error response is returned with a message explaining the situation